 Another consequence of tipping is that it has kept menu prices artificially low for generations, as labor continued to be a minimal cost to restaurants (especially in tip-credited minimum wage states) which was mostly passed through to the guests via tipping.
 Furthermore, as new employee benefits (such as healthcare, paid sick leave, etc.) became the norm across different industries during the latter half of the twentieth century, those industries built the costs of these new employee benefits into their business models.
 Yet most restaurants did not provide these employee benefits until recently, and many across the country still don't.
 As a result, the economic models of restaurants and the menu prices they could charge have never been a function of the true costs to operate a fair workplace.

 San Francisco has been at the forefront of pushing for a better way.
 In 2014, SF voters passed a new initiative to increase the local minimum wage to $15.00 per hour by July 1, 2018, and to adjust the wage rate each July 1 thereafter based on the annual increase in the Consumer Price Index.
-The current minimum wage is set to rise to $16.32 on July 1, 2021.
+The current minimum wage is $16.32.
 San Francisco has also implemented health care security, paid sick leave, lactation in the workplace, and other progressive employees' rights policies.

 These policies, which The Snug wholeheartedly supports, have created significant new expenses for restaurants yet still fall short of providing restaurant workers with the livable wage and stability that they deserve.
 Like all SF restaurants, we have had no choice but to periodically raise prices to keep up with these new policies and maintain a viable business.
 What guests don't see is that there is an entire supply chain to get products and ingredients from the farm to their plate, and these policies increase costs at all levels of that supply chain -- not just our labor cost at our restaurant.